Above Ground Pools

 The opposite of above ground pools, in ground pools are built entirely below ground level.
 They're the most expensive types of pools to build, but they're the most durable and they add considerable value to a home.

 Inifity Pools are basically pools that are built to "blend in" with the natural scenery that usually includes oceans or other bodies of water.
 The visual illusion is that the pool goes on "until infinity".
+Click to see other swimming pool features that will make you go “wow.”

 A very popular brand (Jandy) of two and three-way valves commonly used in pool plumbing applications.